Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 A Readme is a plain text document that contains information about your files.
 These stem from the field of computer science but are now prevalent in the research world.
 These documents are a way to convey pertinent information to collaborators in a simple, no frills manner.
 Readmes can be used in many different ways but I will cover three ways they are often used in data management.

 1. For conveying information to your colleagues
     - An example of this is if a study participant reaches out to a project coordinator to let them know that they entered the incorrect ID in their survey.
-When the project coordinator downloads the raw data file to be cleaned by the data manager, they also create a file named "readme.txt" that contains this information and is saved alongside the file in the raw data folder.
-That way when the data manager goes to retrieve the file, they will see that a readme is included and know to review that document first.
+When the project coordinator downloads the raw data file to be cleaned by the data manager for instance, they also create a file named "readme.txt" that contains this information and is saved alongside the file in the raw data folder.
+That way when the data manager goes to retrieve the file, they will see that a Readme is included and know to review that document first.

 ```
   - ID 5051 entered incorrectly.
 Should be 5015.